M-erb/merb.dev/src/content/blog/how-to-install-nginx-ubuntu.md

 Need an extremely fast and easy to configure web server and reverse proxy?
 Look no further than nginx!
 We will not be getting into how to configure and use Nginx in this article, only how to install it and get it up and running.
 I will be writing more on this subject to have a more complete idea of how to use nginx for your next project.

 You can follow along by installing Ubuntu on a VM(Virtual Machine), running Ubuntu directly on your own hardware ([Desktop](https://ubuntu.com/tutorials/install-ubuntu-desktop)) or ([Headless Server](https://ubuntu.com/tutorials/install-ubuntu-server)), or use a service out there like [DigitalOcean](https://m.do.co/c/5274752299b2) (referral link) and spin up a VPS(Virtual Private Server) for your own server.
 Look down below why I chose DigitalOcean.
+This article assumes you already have a domain name and are pointing it to your server's public IP address.

+This is the first in a series about nginx.
+Follow along!

+Article series:
+1. How to install nginx on Ubuntu 👈 you are here
+2. <a href="/blog/how-to-host-sites-with-nginx-and-server-blocks" target="_blank">How to host sites with nginx and server blocks</a> 👈 you are here
+3. How to add FREE SSL/TSL and HTTPS to nginx using Let’s Encrypt 🫥 coming soon!
+4. How to host nodejs with nginx using reverse proxy 🫥 coming soon!
+5. Nginx commands 🫥 coming soon!

 ## Step 1 – Install